Paskab012/Paskab012/README.md

  I'm a **Full Stack Web3 Developer** based in Kigali, RWANDA.
 I always try to compete with the world, which makes me a better person than I am yesterday

-- 🔭 Currently at [NGENI Labs](https://ngeni.io/) Kenya as web3 developer.
+- 🔭 I like web3 development 😸.
 - Working on real-world project
 - Developing world-class applications & providing innovative technologies | Our values: Excellence, Innovation